thinkingparticle.com

 How do I apply?

-Come and visit us for a few days to explore Good Works.
-To begin the process of applying and to set up your visit, email us at email@good-works.net.
-If you prefer, you can call 740.594.3339.
+Contact us through email@good-works.net to get the process going.
+Then, plan to come and visit us for a few days to explore Good Works.
+To begin the process of applying and to set up your visit, email us.
 After your visit, request an application.

 After we receive your completed application, we will contact you to arrange an interview with several Good Works staff members.
 This includes staying overnight at the Good Works Hannah House again and participating in some key aspect of the Good Works community, such as a staff meeting.
 We will then contact you after careful consideration and prayer to discuss the result of the interview.